augustovictor/node-docker-aws-lab/README.md

     - Keeps track of every container and how much resources they have;
     - EC2 instances are linked in a virtual prived cloud (VPC)
 - EC2 Agent: Containers orchestration
+- Security group: Where we define policies to who can access our instances, in what port.

 ## Commands